-- Your transportation and accommodation expenses associated with getting to the tour's start point (Port McNeill, BC) - Gratuities for skipper and crew of the Passing Cloud (not mandatory but always appreciated!) - Personal belongings and equipment as per "Clothing & Equipment List" - Any extra personal expenses incurred because of weather, logistical delays, or missed flights.
+- Your transportation and accommodation expenses associated with getting to the tour's start point (Port McNeill, BC) - Gratuities for skipper and crew of the Passing Cloud (not mandatory but always appreciated!) - Personal belongings and equipment you bring on this tour - Any extra personal expenses incurred because of weather, logistical delays, or missed flights.